IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/08-nodered-6.png)

 Next, click Install (1) and type 'dashboard' in the search bar (2).
-Click Install (3) to start the installation of the Node-RED dashboard nodes.
+In the search results look for `node-red-dashboard` and click Install (3) to start the installation of the Node-RED dashboard nodes ().

 ![](./images/09-nodered-7.png)